The GameSparks platform follows best practice in content management processes and provides a simple workflow for managing the life cycle of your game.

 - The game is not yet available to the public and is accessed via a private url.

 - Load is restricted to 100 concurrent connections by default (this number can be increased on request).

-Note: You should not launch your game while the client is using the preview servers because players' devices will not be able to connect once concurrency limits are reached!
+Note: You shouldn't launch your game while the client is using the Preview servers because players' devices will not be able to connect once the concurrency limit is reached!